TomasHubelbauer/fluent-table/README.md

 ## To-Do

-### Implement filtering

-Make use of header row rich content to embed filter popups for each header cell.

 ### Implement sorting

 Make use of header row rich content to embed a sorting toggle button for each header cell.